OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### meter-viewing-page

-TODO We now allow no unit/-99 for meters.
+We now allow no unit/-99 for meters.
 We need to update the viewing page description and logic so this always work.
 This is normally only set this way when OED automatically creates a new meter but cannot determine the unit.

-TODO(unsure status) If an admin is viewing the page then the new items in the [database schema](#database-changes-for-units) for meters should be displayed where the ids are converted to identifier for the units.
+If an admin is viewing the page then the new items in the [database schema](#database-changes-for-units) for meters should be displayed where the ids are converted to identifier for the units.
 These values are editable and are displayed with a dropdown menu where it is set to the current value when loading this page.
 The values listed in the unit_id menu are any unit in the unit table with type_of_unit = unit (not meter or suffix).
 The values for the [default_graphic_unit](#default_graphic_unit) are the list of all units compatible with the current unit_id unit.
 This can be found by:

     Set allowedDefaultGraphicUnit = unitsCompatibleWithUnit(unit_id)